mache102/box2d/my_testing.md

 - find and reuse existing code that checks if a dynamic body would be affected by large movements between ticks (i.e. CCD)
 - implement a strictly 1D (single axis) solver for where dynamic body M would end up after being pushed by the piston

+### How it was added

+1. added SIMD for b2AndW, b2AndNotW, b2NotW, b2HasFlagW, for: AVX2, NEON, SSE2, C

 ### Test Sample
 The "Kinematic Velocity Transfer" benchmark demonstrates this feature: